How Bank of America's ATMs Work

 ATMs With Teller Assist

-While paperless deposits are now standard at banks throughout the country, Bank of America in 2013 introduced a new feature at its ATMs to make them stand out from the pack--Teller Assist:
+While paperless deposits are now standard at banks throughout the country, Bank of America in 2013 introduced a new feature at its ATMs called Teller Assist in an attempt to stand out from the pack:

-Given that many people are at work (or coming home from work) during a bank's business hours, ATM with Teller Assist enables customers to do their banking at more flexible hours--from 7 a.m. to 10 p.m. on weekdays and from 8 a.m. to 5 p.m. on weekends.
+Given that many people are at work (or coming home from work) during a bank's business hours, ATM with Teller Assist enables customers to do their banking at more flexible hours.
+Teller assist is available in some locations from 7 a.m. to 10 p.m. on weekdays and from 8 a.m. to 5 p.m. on weekends.
 Bank of America outlined the features of the new tool as follows:

 While financial institutions such as Bank of America are increasingly adding features to their ATMs to provide more convenience to customers, many people, especially young people, are forgoing ATMs altogether.
-Thanks to technological services such as direct deposit, Check 21, PayPal and auto debt, it's no longer necessary to visit the ATM.
+Thanks to technological services such as direct deposit, Check 21, and PayPal, it's no longer necessary to visit the ATM.

 The more services ATMs provide, however, the more likely customers are to take advantage of them, especially if they can drive to the ATM rather than walk up to it.
 ATMs allow customers to save the time it would take to enter a bank and wait in line for a teller.

 Still, it's entirely possible that even with all of the advancements of ATMs, changes in technology may one day mean the end of ATMs.